lucasmfredmark/PyShips/README.md

 # PyShips

 1. Project description
-2. Game rules
+    * Game rules
-3. Description of the strategies
+    * Analysis strategy
+2. AI strategies
+    * Random Shooter
+    * Hunt/Target Shooter
+    * Parity Shooter
+    * Probability Shooter
-4. Code + walkthrough of code
+3. Code + walkthrough of code
-5. Results
-6. Conclusion
+4. Bibliography

 # Project description
 This project is about analyzing different shooting-strategies for the game Battleships.
 We have picked 3 strategies to implement, and the goal is to be able to compare them later on by showing the results in a graph.